shaggyze/RelayBot/README.md

 - `/relay delete_group`: Deletes a global group (can only be run by the creating server).
 - `/relay kick_server`: Forcibly remove a server from a group you own.
 - `/relay list_servers`: See all servers currently in a group.
+- `/relay block`: Blocks a user or server from being relayed in a group you own.
+- `/relay unblock`: Unblocks a user or server from a group you own.

 **Channel Management:**
-- `/relay link_channel`: Links the current channel to a global group (with an optional direction).
+- `/relay link_channel`: Links the current channel to a global group.
+If auto-role is enabled, this also syncs roles.
 - `/relay unlink_channel`: Unlinks the current channel from its group.

 **Role Mapping:**